Performance vs. Spectral Properties For Single-Sideband Continuous Phase Modulation: Simulation Results

 \subsubsection{99.9\% Bandwidth occupancy}

-This subsection conduct the same study as that given in the previous one with the only difference being Fig.~\ref{fig:B999}, where the plots are given for $99.9\%$ of bandwidth BW occupancy.
-Using $B_{999}$, we can obtain a better idea about the out-of-band leakage.
-As in the previous part, we compare SSB-FSK with GMSK (shown as x mark in the plot), we achieve a gain of $2.8$ dB, $2.3$ dB, and $2.4$ dB respectively for Config.~$\text{A}'_2$, Config.~$\text{A}'_4$, and Config.~$\text{A}'_8$ at nearly the same bandwidth BW occupancy.
-Likewise, we obtain a gain of $0.19$, $0.227$, and $0.226$, respectively, for Config.~$\text{B}'_2$, Config.~$\text{B}'_4$, and Config.~$\text{B}'_8$ at almost the same energy consumption.
-Config.~C$'$ is reported for sake of comparison and it is clearly an interesting operating point as discussed in the the optimization study given in Section~\ref{sec5}.
-Besides, the $P_{\text{opt}-\text{max}}$ for different modulation level $M$ outperform the binary RC for pulse length $L=3$ and $6$.
-However, the pulse length $L$ used in $P_{\text{opt}-\text{max}-2}$ is always greater than or equal to $6$, specially for Config.~$\text{A}'_2$ where we have a pulse length $L=12$.
+As in the previous part, in Fig. \ref{fig:B999}, we compare SSB-FSK $P_{\text{opt}-\text{max}}$ curves with GMSK (shown as x mark in the plot).
+We achieve a gain of $2.8$ dB, $2.3$ dB, and $2.4$ dB for Config.~$\text{A}'_2$, Config.~$\text{A}'_4$, and Config.~$\text{A}'_8$ respectively at nearly the same bandwidth $BW$ occupancy.
+Likewise, we obtain a gain of $0.19$, $0.227$, and $0.226$, for Config.~$\text{B}'_2$, Config.~$\text{B}'_4$, and Config.~$\text{B}'_8$ respectively at almost the same energy consumption.
+Config.~C$'$ is reported for sake of comparison and it is clearly an interesting operating point as discussed in the optimization study given in Section~\ref{sec5}.
+Besides, the $P_{\text{opt}-\text{max}}$ for different modulation levels $M$ outperform the binary RC for pulse length $L=3$ and $6$.
+However, the pulse length $L$ used in $P_{\text{opt}-\text{max}-2}$ is always larger than or equal to $6$, specially for Config.~$\text{A}'_2$ where we have a pulse length $L=12$.
 With $L=12$, we have a disastrous impact on the receiver complexity.
+The solution to treat the complexity problem is to use some other configurations with lower complexity $N_{\text{s}}$ at the cost of some performance drop.
 For modulation level $M=4$, we note a different behavior compared to the previous part.
 In $B_{99}$, we obtained the same performance using $P_{\text{opt}-\text{max}-4}$ and quaternary 3RC.
-However, for $B_{999}$, the quaternary 3RC outrun the $P_{\text{opt}-\text{max}-4}$ and $P_{\text{opt}-\text{max}-8}$ for all points.
+However, for $B_{999}$, the quaternary 3RC outruns the $P_{\text{opt}-\text{max}-4}$ and $P_{\text{opt}-\text{max}-8}$ for all configurations.
 Unlike what we noticed for the quaternary case, we do not have a unique behavior for the binary case.
 For instance, the $P_{\text{opt}-\text{max}-2}$ outperforms the $P_{\text{opt}-\text{max}-4}$ for all $BT_{\text{b}}\geq 1$, and outperforms the $P_{\text{opt}-\text{max}-8}$ for all $BT_{\text{b}}\geq 1.01$.
 Moreover, it also has a similar or better performance than the quaternary 3RC for points defined on the $B_{999}$ plot.
+For SSB-FSK configurations with optimized complexity, the configuration ``$1$", ``$5$" and the GMSK have similar energy performance and slightly different $BW$, with ``$1$" having the worst $BW$ between the configurations.
+Besides, configuration ``$1$" has a lower receiver complexity ($N_{\text{s}}=4$) in comparison to the two other configurations ($N_{\text{s}}=16$), which makes ``$1$" the best choice among these latest three ( configurations ``1" and ``5" and GMSK).
+Similarly, to the previous study, in the low $BW$ region, we have configuration ``$2$" with similar energy to Config.~$\text{B'}_2$ and with slightly higher $BW$ occupancy of $0.043$ (which remains very small).
+Moreover, Config.~``$2$" has a moderate complexity of $N_{\text{s}}=32$.
+Now, we compare Configurations ``$3$" and ``$6$", where both exhibits similar $BW$ occupancy, while ``$6$" shows higher energy performance with a gain of $\approx 1.08$ dB compared to ``$3$".
+This is offered at the expense of complexity, indeed, ``$3$" offers a remarkably lower complexity ($N_{\text{s}}=20$) in comparison to ``$6$" ($N_{\text{s}}=64$).
+Finally, we compare the configurations ``$6$" and ``$4$".
+Both configurations have similar energy performance.
+On the other hand, ``$4$" shows higher $BW$ occupancy compared to ``$6$" with a difference of $\approx 0.136$.
+In terms of complexity, ``$4$" has the lowest complexity ($N_{\text{s}}=32$) in comparison to ``$6$" ($N_{\text{s}}=64$), where ``$4$" needs only half the number of states.